 - 1. Purell is the antiseptic agent currently approved for use within HonorHealth.
 Dispensers are located outside of patient rooms and also in the Volunteer Services offices. - 2.
-Use the antiseptic agent when entering and leaving a patient room. - 3.
-Apply the antiseptic agent to the palm of one hand and rub hands together, covering all surfaces of hands and fingers, until hands are dry.

-4. An antiseptic agent may be used up to five (5) times in a row.
+Apply.
+Put enough product on your hands to cover all surfaces.
+You may need more than one pump. - 3.
+Rub hands together until hands feel dry.
+This should take around 20 seconds if you use the right amount.
+Be sure to cover your fingertips, thumbs, and between fingers.
+Do not rise or wipe off the hand sanitizer before it is dry. - 4.
+An antiseptic agent may be used up to five (5) times in a row.
 Should hands feel gritty or sticky after use, wash hands with soap or water before continuing use with the waterless agent.
+Use soap and water if your hands are visibly dirty.